dokar3/sheets/README.md

       state = state,
       // PeekHeight.px(Int) and PeekHeight.fraction(Float) are supported as well.
       peekHeight = PeekHeight.dp(300),
-      // Set to true to the peeked state. skipPeeked = false,
+      // Set to true to the peeked state, default to false. skipPeeked = false,
   ) { ...}
   ```